-If you’re on medication for mental health issues, you will have a mental and functional health disorder exclusion on your policy…but you’ll be covered for everything else.
+If you’re on medication for stress/anxiety/depression, you will have a mental and functional health disorder exclusion on your policy.

-If you suffer with continuous back pain and are on painkillers, you will have a back/spinal exclusion on your policy…but you’ll be covered for everything else.
+If you suffer from continuous back pain and are on painkillers, you will have a back/spinal exclusion on your policy.

-We’re all self employed contractors when you think about it.
+We’re all self-employed contractors when you think about it.

-Take me, for example, I’m awarded a new “contract” every time a client takes out a policy with me, if nobody takes out a policy for 3 months, hell I’m the same position as a contractor who doesn’t work for three months.
+Take me, for example.
+I secure a new “contract” every time a client takes out a policy with me, but if nobody takes out a policy for three months, I’m in the same position as a contractor who doesn’t work for three months.

 An example may clear it up:

-His income protection payout will be 75% of €60,000.
+His income protection payout will be 75% of €60,000 = €45,000

-Jim is an IT contractor but had a break in contract for the last 3 months so he earned €45,000 in the last 12 months.
+Jim is an IT contractor but hasn’t earned for the last three months, so his pre-disability income was €45,000

-His income protection payout will be 75% of €45,000
+His income protection payout will be 75% of €45,000 = €33,750

 You see, we all have excuses.

 A, N, Y; THREE small BUT IMPORTANT LETTERS

-In the last tax year she earned a gross salary of €100,000 (P60) earnings)
+In the last tax year, she earned a gross salary of €100,000 (P60) earnings)

-After reviewing her monthly expenditure she decides to insure 75% of her annual earnings, totalling €75,000 or €6,250 per month.
+After reviewing her monthly expenditure, she decides to insure 75% of her annual earnings, totalling €75,000 or €6,250 per month.

 Using income protection for the self-employed, you can insure up to 75% of your gross (pre-tax) earnings.